 Caswell Manor is a permanent supportive housing development being built at the intersection of East Fifth Avenue and Winona Street.
-Caswell Manor will be VMC’s second supportive housing site, and construction at the East Knoxville location is expected to be completed in fall 2022.
+Caswell Manor will be VMC’s second supportive housing site, and partially opened in January 2023.
 Minvilla Manor, a 57-unit permanent supportive housing complex, is located on Broadway in North Knoxville.

 VMC's first permanent supportive development, Minvilla Manor, opened its doors in 2010